 - A. The City shall recognize and deal with those Union representatives and Grievance Committee members designated by the Union through its internal processes in each department and division of employment.
-The Grievance Committee shall not exceed five (5) members at Step Three of the grievance procedure. - B. Union officers, not to exceed five (5), shall be granted time off to attend municipal employees' conventions and Union conventions concerning municipal employees, where authorized by State Law.
-The amount of time off for each employee shall not exceed a total of ten (10) working days in any one (1) calendar year. - C. The President of the Union or his designee, although his primary obligation shall be to his job, shall be given reasonable time off from his normal duties to pursue Union business on behalf of members of the bargaining unit.
-In addition to convention leave provided elsewhere in this Article, the President shall be granted time off with pay to attend official Union conventions and sufficient travel time in connection therewith.
-The Union President shall first report to his Division or Department Director. - D. Two (2) members of the Union shall be granted time off to attend State meetings and State Legislative Sessions where there are items on the agenda affecting public employees. - E. When the parties mutually determine that a negotiation session shall be scheduled during the work day, authorized Union negotiating committee members, not to exceed five (5), shall be excused from their normal duties and shall suffer no loss of regular pay.
+The Grievance Committee shall not exceed three (3) members at Step Three of the grievance procedure. - B. The President of the Union or his designee, although his primary obligation shall be to his job, shall be given reasonable time off from his normal duties to pursue Union business on behalf of members of the bargaining unit.
+In addition to convention leave provided elsewhere in this Article, the President and one other member of the Executive Board shall be granted time off with pay to attend official Union Conventions and sufficient travel time in connection therewith.
+Union president must notify Business Administrator in writing of his/her intent to attend Union Conventions. - C. Two (2) members of the Union shall be granted time off to attend State meetings and State Legislative Sessions where there are items on the agenda affecting public employees.
+Any employee attending such meeting or Legislative session shall provide written proof of attendance upon his/her return to work. - D. When the parties mutually determine that a negotiation session shall be scheduled during the work day, authorized Union negotiating committee members, not to exceed five (5), shall be excused from their normal duties and shall suffer no loss of regular pay.